isomerpages/cpf-workfare/_wis-scheme/Self Employed/Do I qualify?.md

 * have declared your net trade income and made [MediSave contributions].

 ### However, you will not qualify for WIS if you:
-* live in a property with an annual value* of more than $13,000 assessed as at 31 December of the preceding year;
+* live in a property with an annual value<sup>1</sup> of more than $13,000 assessed as at 31 December of the preceding year;
 * own two or more properties; or
 * if married:
-  * you and your spouse together own two or more properties; or *the assessable income of your spouse for the preceding Year of Assessment exceeds $70,000.
+  * you and your spouse together own two or more properties;
+  * or the assessable income of your spouse for the preceding Year of Assessment exceeds $70,000.

-###### *Annual value is the estimated gross annual rent of the property if it were to be rented out, excluding furniture, furnishings and maintenance fees.
-It is determined based on estimated market rentals of similar or comparable properties.
+<sub><sup>1</sup>Annual value is the estimated gross annual rent of the property if it were to be rented out, excluding furniture, furnishings and maintenance fees.
+It is determined based on estimated market rentals of similar or comparable properties.</sub>

 ![](/images/WIS9.png)